 We have already seen several abstractions that have to do with security, understood this way.
 First, the persons who can perform actions on things in the computer system are represented by users.
 A user is represented in the system by a user name, as you saw.
 Users rely on networked machines or systems to do things in the computing system.
 Machines execute programs.
-Indeed, the only way for a - 434 - just protecting machines so that only authorized users may convince already running processes to do things for them.
+Indeed, the only way for a user to do something on a machine is to execute a program (or to use one already running).
+Protecting the system to permit using it only to authorized users means just protecting machines so that only authorized users may convince already running processes to do things for them.
 Things like, for example, running new programs and reading and writing files.